abridged/collabland-dev/docs/upstream-integrations/collab-actions/build-a-template-collab-action.md

 3. Implement the `followup()` function.

 The `followup()` function takes in `request` and `message` as arguments, it is used to build a follow-up message to accompany the initial response.
 In the example below, it checks for the existence of a callback URL and if it exists, it creates a follow-up message object, waits for 1 second and then sends it using the `followupMessage()` function.
 It then waits for another second and starts a countdown of 5 seconds which sends an updated follow-up message with the remaining seconds in each iteration.
 Once the countdown is complete, it deletes the follow-up message.

-The `followup()` function requires `request` and `message` as arguments.
-It is used to generate a follow-up message that accompanies the initial response.
-In the example provided below, the function first checks for the presence of a callback URL.
-If such a URL exists, the function proceeds to create a follow-up message object.
-After a 1-second delay, the function sends the follow-up message using the `followupMessage()` function.

 Following this, the function initiates a countdown of 5 seconds, waiting for 1 second between each iteration.
 During each iteration, an updated follow-up message is sent that displays the remaining seconds.
 Once the countdown is complete, the function deletes the follow-up message.